Chapter 18.60

 A. Structural modification of, addition to or replacement of structures, except single detached residences, in existence prior to adoption of critical areas regulations on November 27, 1990, which do not meet the building setback or buffer requirements for wetlands, streams or steep slope hazard areas if the modification, addition, replacement or related activity does not increase the existing footprint of the structure lying within the above-described building setback area, critical area or buffer;

-B. Structural modification of, addition to or replacement of single-family detached residences in existence prior to adoption of critical areas regulations on November 27, 1990, which do not meet the building setback or buffer requirements for wetlands, streams or steep slope hazard areas if the modification, addition, replacement or related activity does not increase the existing footprint of the residence lying within the above-described buffer or building setback area by more than 1,000 square feet over that existing prior to adoption of critical areas regulations on November 27, 1990, and no portion of the modification, addition or replacement is located closer to the critical area or, if the existing residence is in the critical area, extends farther into the critical area;
+B. Structural modification of, addition to or replacement of single-family detached residences in existence prior to adoption of critical areas regulations on November 27, 1990, which do not meet the building setback or buffer requirements for wetlands, streams or steep slope hazard areas if the modification, addition, replacement or related activity does not increase the existing footprint of the residence lying within the above-described buffer or building setback area by more than 1,000 square feet over that existed prior to adoption of critical areas regulations on November 27, 1990, and no portion of the modification, addition or replacement is located closer to the critical area or, if the existing residence is in the critical area, extends farther into the critical area; and

-C. Maintenance or repair of structures which do not meet the development standards of this chapter for coal mine, landslide or seismic hazard areas if the maintenance or repair does not increase the footprint of the structure and there is no increased risk to life or property as a result of the proposed maintenance or repair; and
+C. Maintenance or repair of structures which do not meet the development standards of this chapter for coal mine, landslide or seismic hazard areas if the maintenance or repair does not increase the footprint of the structure and there is no increased risk to life or property as a result of the proposed maintenance or repair.

 D. A permit or approval sought as part of a development proposal for which multiple permits are required if: